 Address: 85764 Oberschleißheim

-2 The Cathedral of St. Mary and St. Korbinian
+13. The Cathedral of St. Mary and St. Korbinian

 The lovely old Bavarian town of Freising lies on the high left bank of the River Isar just 33 kilometers north of Munich.
 The town's most outstanding feature is the Romanesque Cathedral of St. Mary and St. Korbinian, a five-aisle 12th-century basilica with a vaulted roof lavishly decorated by the Asam brothers in 1724 with stucco ornament and paintings.

-Address: Domberg 27, 85354 Freising
+Address: Domberg 27, Freising

-3 The Historic Old Town of Ingolstadt
+15. The Old Town of Ingolstadt

 Address: Rathausplatz 2, 85049 Ingolstadt